 Tosh Creek Watershed Street Sweeping Project

-- Increased street sweeping of the 3.54 miles of public roads within the Tosh Creek Watershed from quarterly to monthly from October 2022 through September 2023.
+- Street sweeping increased on the 3.54 miles of public roads within the Tosh Creek Watershed from quarterly to monthly from October 2022 through September 2023.

-- Increased street sweeping within the Tosh Creek Watershed to twice monthly from October 2023 through September 2024.
+- Street sweeping within the Tosh Creek Watershed is increasing to twice monthly from October 2023 through September 2024.